Instruction-Level Weight Shaping: A Framework for Self-Improving AI Agents: Experimental Evaluation

 \subsection{Implementation Details}

-The "L0 Support" PoC was developed to handle the large and evolving knowledge base of Adobe Commerce.
-Key implementation choices include: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Model Selection:} While several models were evaluated, Google's Gemini-2.5-pro demonstrated superior reasoning capabilities during the self-reflection phase.
-However, as fine-tuning is not yet available for this model, GPT-4.1 was selected in a second PoC to accommodate the distillation phase (Phase 4). \item \textbf{Context Window:} The continuous accumulation of domain-specific instructions necessitated a model with a 1 million token context window to hold the evolving system prompt. \end{itemize}
+The ``L0 Support'' PoC was developed to handle the large and evolving knowledge base of Adobe Commerce.
+Key implementation choices include: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Model Selection:} Google's Gemini-2.5-pro (temperature 0.7) was used for both inference and the reflection engine, chosen primarily for its 1M-token context window which accommodated the growing instruction base during the knowledge acquisition phase.
+The matured instruction base ($\sim$30k tokens) was also tested successfully with Claude Sonnet 4, Sonnet 4.5, and Opus 4.5, all exhibiting comparable specialised behaviour, suggesting that the accumulated knowledge transfers across frontier models. \item \textbf{Context Window:} The continuous accumulation of domain-specific instructions necessitated a model with a 1 million token context window to hold the evolving system prompt during the knowledge acquisition phase. \item \textbf{No Distillation Applied:} All results are pre-distillation; the optional distillation stage (Phase~4) was never executed because performance remained excellent as the instruction base grew.
+Once the model had internalised the core domain knowledge, the active base stabilised at $\sim$30k tokens and is now frozen, updated only when platform infrastructure changes.
+The observed gains are entirely attributable to instruction-space edits, demonstrating that ILWS can produce fine-tuning-like specialisation without parameter modification or the cost of distillation. \end{itemize}